Alisaryn/Tethealla-Ship-Manager/README.md

 # Tethealla Ship Manager
-A GUI companion tool for Tethealla (https://pioneer2.net) Phantasy Star Online: Blue Burst servers that allows management (start, stop, and restart) of a ship a server and its config file, as well as the local GM list.
+A GUI companion tool for Tethealla (https://pioneer2.net) Phantasy Star Online: Blue Burst servers that allows the management (start, stop, and restart) of a ship a server and its config file, as well as the local GM list.

 # Usage
 Place ship_manager.exe in the same directory as ship_server.exe and run.
 Default settings will be loaded if any config files were not found.